aimms/documentation/dataexchange/api.rst

     :param dataFile: the relative path to the data file to write to
     :param mappingName: the name of the mapping to be used for writing
-    :param pretty: indicates whether to use a pretty writer (enhances readibility at the cost of bigger file size)
+    :param pretty: indicates whether to use a pretty writer (enhances readability at the cost of bigger file size)

 .. js:function::  dex::ReadAllMappings